zayan1337/rork-ferry-booking-app/LINTING_AND_FORMATTING.md

 ### Linting

 - `yarn lint` - Check for linting errors and warnings
-- `yarn lint:fix` - Automatically fix linting errors that can be auto-fixed
+- `yarn lint:fix` - Automatically fix linting errors that can be auto-fixed, including:
+  - **Removing unused imports** - Automatically removes unused import statements
+  - **Removing unused variables** - Removes variables that are declared but never used
+  - **Fixing formatting issues** - Applies Prettier formatting rules
+  - **Fixing auto-fixable ESLint rules** - Resolves issues that can be automatically corrected

 ### Formatting